Ichthyomyzon gagei Hubbs and Trautman, 1937

 Southern Brook Lamprey and Chestnut Lamprey have been observed spawning together in the same nests in the St. Croix River system (Namekagon and Yellow rivers, WI), and samples from the adults and eggs were preserved for genetic analysis; however, there has been no funding available to run the analyses (J. Lyons, personal communication).

 Conservation / Management

 Although the Southern Brook Lamprey population in Minnesota is apparently healthy, it is limited in range and highly disjunct from the southern population.
 This makes it especially vulnerable to impacts such as habitat degradation.

 Additional research needs for the Southern Brook Lamprey include Minnesota life history studies, genetic analysis, and identification of habitat guilds.

 Conservation Efforts in Minnesota

-More information about the southern brook lamprey's distribution, population size, genetics, and habitat requirements in Minnesota are necessary to better conserve this species.
-Lyons et al. (1997) found the species to be much more widespread in Wisconsin than just the St. Croix drainage, and this could be the case in Minnesota as well.
+More information about the Southern Brook Lamprey's distribution, population size, genetics, and habitat requirements in Minnesota are necessary to better conserve this species.
+Lyons et al. (1997) found the species to be much more widespread in Wisconsin than just the St. Croix drainage, and this may be the case in Minnesota as well.

 Cochran, P. A. 1987.
 The Southern Brook Lamprey (Ichthyomyzon gagei) in the St. Croix River drainage of Wisconsin and Minnesota.
 Copeia 1987:443-446.